Couture (film): Development

-Couture is the first fictional film allowed to be shot inside Chanel's Paris showroom and atelier.
-Director Winocour was given special access to the brand’s fashion shows and behind-the-scenes work, including time with the seamstresses and other workers.
+Couture is the first fictional film allowed to be shot inside Chanel's Paris, France showroom and atelier.
+Director Alice Winocour was given special access to the brand's fashion shows and behind-the-scenes work, including time with the seamstresses and other workers.
 She wanted to show the fashion world from a female and working-class point of view, rather than the usual focus on male artistic directors.

 Casting

-In November 2024, it was announced Angelina Jolie, Louis Garrel, Ella Rumpf, Garance Marillier, Anyier Anei and Finnegan Oldfield had joined the cast of the film, then titled Stitches, with Alice Winocour directing from a screenplay she wrote.
+In November 2024, it was announced Angelina Jolie, Louis Garrel, Ella Rumpf, Garance Marillier, Anyier Anei and Finnegan Oldfield had joined the cast of the film, then titled Stitches, with Winocour directing from a screenplay she wrote.
 Principal photography began that same month in Paris.
 In February 2025, it was announced the film had been re-titled Couture.

 Release

 The film screened at the 73rd San Sebastián International Film Festival on 21 September 2025.
 It was screened in non-competitive section 'Grand Public' of the 20th Rome Film Festival in October 2025.
 It served as the opening film of the 2025 QCinema International Film Festival on 14 November.
+It was released in France on 18 February 2026.
+In March 2026, Vertical acquired North American distribution rights to the film, and it is scheduled to be released on June 26, 2026.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 17 critics, indicating "mixed or average" reviews.

-Writing for Deadline, reviewer Pete Hammond found the film to be "an engrossing study of the humanity and vulnerability of those the rest of us just might see doing their job" and calls out Jolie's performance as among the top in her career.
+Writing for Deadline Hollywood, reviewer Pete Hammond found the film to be "an engrossing study of the humanity and vulnerability of those the rest of us just might see doing their job" and calls out Jolie's performance as among the top in her career.